 Here are no-nonsense tips for small business success:

 A business plan doesn’t need to be a professionally-formatted fancy document with charts and graphs—and you don’t need an MBA to write one.
 Create a business plan that simply and clearly defines your business goals as well as your plans for reaching them.

 The IRS website is a good source of information for learning about federal small business taxes if you want to start a roofing business.
 Get started with the IRS’s Small Business and Self-Employed Tax Center.
 Also check out the tax obligations required by your state.
-For roofing entrepreneurs in PA, visit Starting a Business in Pennsylvania: A Beginner’s Guide.
 You may need to pay local taxes too, so always check with your local municipalities for details.

-From local permits to state contracting licenses, get up-to-date on details regarding the legal obligations of running a roofing business.
+From local permits to state contracting licenses, starting a roofing business can be confusing.
+Get up-to-date on details regarding the legal obligations of running a roofing business.
 Local business mentors, contracting or roofing colleagues, and networking groups can often point you in the right direction for expert advice.

 Getting the job done right so you can build a profitable business requires the right tools.
 The cheapest options may not be the safest or the most efficient.
 For example, to maximize productivity so you can decrease labor costs consider the Equipter RB4000, a self-propelled compact dump container that was designed for roofers, by roofers.

 If your new roofing replacement business is located in a colder climate, strategize how you’ll stay in business during seasonal downtime.
 For instance, you may need to set aside money earned during the busy season to pay for off-season expenses and bills, including taxes.
 Also check out 5 Ways Roofers Can Boost Sales in the Winter.